 Since January 2016, we roast our own coffees.
-We started with a 1kg roaster but demand made us decide that we changed to a Giesen W6-A. We now roast all our coffee ourselves in The Big Building, a co-op community building behind Groningen’ Central Station.
-However, the capacity of the greens is limited so we still order small batches of greens from Caffenation.
-All these coffees are available in the cup and in the bag for you to take home!
+We started with a 1kg roaster but demand made us decide that we changed to a Giesen W6A.
+We started in The Big Building, a co-op space but since May 2018 we have a bigger unit on the outskirts of the city to meet higher demands.

 Black & Bloom Roasts

 This is the field report from our friends at Expocamo and This Side Up Coffee importers;

 I did not quite understand where I was when I arrived at La Guadalupana, there was a nice little house, farming tools, a wet mill and an excellent nursery.
 However, the only thing I could not spot was the coffee plantation it self.
 I humbly asked where the plantation was; Luis pointed to the forest.
 I had heard the term ‘shadow-grown’ before and always figured it would be a row of coffee trees with the occasional fruit tree to provide shade.
 However, this was beyond any of my expectations of the phenomena of shade-grown coffee; the plantation is hidden underneath the dense canopy.
 Preserving the environment here is of key-importance as the only water-source in this community is to be found on La Guadulapana’s lands.
 T